Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion: Method

 \subsection{Overall objective}

 The overall objective of client $c$ is as Equation \eqref{eq:overall objective}, where $\lambda$ controls $\mathcal{L}_{DI}$ in HidE, $\mu$ and $\eta$ control $\mathcal{L}_{LD},\mathcal{L}_{FD}$ in MMFeD3.
 We optimize all the client networks with respective $\mathcal{L}^c$.
 We keep diffusion model parameters $\theta^c$ local.
 The server aggregates structural embeddings and multimodal projection weights similar to MMFedE.
+The local KGC loss $\mathcal{L}_{KGC}^c$ is essential for learning client-specific representations, while the server KGC loss $\mathcal{L}_{KGC}^{s,c}$ ensures the global model's generalization.
+The diffusion imputation loss $\mathcal{L}_{DI}^c$ supervises the multimodal entity embedding reconstruction with available modalities.
+The distillation losses ($\mathcal{L}_{LD}, \mathcal{L}_{FD}$) bridge the semantic gap between heterogeneous local and global spaces.

 At test time, $\hat{e}=\arg\max p^c(e|(h,r)_i;\hat{\mathbf{E}}^c,\mathbf{R}^c),e\in\mathcal{E}^c$ at each client are predicted as the target entity for a query triple $(h,r)_i$.